matthewGrinde/stunning-doodle/proposal.md

 ## Problem Description

 Book stores are confusing for new students and can seem like mazes.
 They are large and filled with a large number of different books for an equally large number of classes.
 This program will store the location of the books in the store along with other pertinent information about the text book using a hash table.
 The user can search for a certain book using the program and recieve the location and info about the requested book.
+People working at the bookstore will be able to update the information shown to the users through admin privilages.

 ## Questions to answer for Exercise #2